firebee-org/BaS_gcc/README.md

 # ALL-CLEAR
 The warning I had here before is superfluous.
 The problem has been fixed with R_0_9_4.
-That means you can now savely flash BaS_gcc from EmuTOS using `FLASH_CF.PRG`
+That means you can now savely flash BaS_gcc from EmuTOS (and FireTOS, of course, as this was working fine all the time) using `FLASH_CF.PRG`

 ## What do I gain using BaS_gcc compared to "original" BaS?